glennfrey/Physical_Verification_using_Sky130/README.md

 - change l to .18
 - nf to 3
 ![](vsdpvday1/xschem_inverter_fetdetail.png)
--  after completing the schematic we need to implement a testbench that is separate to the schematic itself
--  the schematic  circuit will appear as a symbol in test bench schematic
+After completing the schematic we need to implement a testbench that is separate to the schematic itself.
+The schematic  circuit will appear as a symbol in test bench schematic
 -  go to symbol and click on make symbol from schematic then click ok to create a symbol for inverter circuit
 -  create a new schematic for the testbench
 -  to insert the inverter symbol press insert in the keyboard go to the current directory select inverter.sym then press ok-
 ![](vsdpvday1/xschem_inverter_sch.png)
-- save the schematic by going to file menu then click save as change the name to inverter.sch
+Here we save the schematic by going to file menu then click save as change the name to inverter.sch
 - by default the local is chosen so click ok
 - xschem press insert key in the keyboard
-- 1 xschem library default library contains non pdk specific item like input output pins, power supply and test benchcomponents
+- xschem library default library contains non pdk specific item like input output pins, power supply and test benchcomponents
-- 2
-- 3 sky water pdk

 ##### Creating Symbol And Exporting Schematic In Xschem

 ![](vsdpvday1/xschem_inverter_sym.png)
-- To ceate and export schematic in xschem do the following:
+To ceate and export schematic in xschem do the following:
 - hover into the symbol and press m to move the symbol
 - press c to copy
 - press w to wireup the components